Migrate data from PolarDB-X 2.0 to Tablestore

 If the table schemas are consistent and a record in the destination database has the same primary key value as a record in the source database:

-During full migration, DTS keeps the record in the destination cluster.
-The record from the source database is not migrated to the destination database.
+During full migration, DTS keeps the record in the destination database.
+The record from the source database is not migrated.

-During incremental migration, DTS does not keep the record in the destination cluster.
+During incremental migration, DTS does not keep the record in the destination database.
 The record from the source database overwrites the record in the destination database.

 If the table schemas are inconsistent, only some columns of data may be migrated, or the migration may fail.
 Proceed with caution.